 - Bamboo picks for garnishes – optional

-- Add one shot of 360 Georgia Peach vodka into the mug with the ice or about 1.5 ounces.
+- Add one shot (or about 1.5 ounces) of 360 Georgia Peach vodka into the mug with the ice.

-- Pour Barritt’s Ginger Beer to fill the mug or about half of the can or 6 ounces.
+- Pour Barritt’s Ginger Beer to fill the mug or about half of the can (6 ounces).

 - Squeeze a fresh lime (or use lime juice) to fill 1/4 of a shot glass with lime juice.
 Pour into the mug and mix well.

 - Slice limes and fresh peaches and spear with bamboo picks.
-Garnish each mule with picks and fresh mint leaves.
+Garnish each mule with lime wedges, peach slices, and fresh mint leaves.

-If you plan to slow sip – you’ll want to add less ice because it will get watered down.
+- If you plan to slow sip, add less ice because it will get watered down.